Trinny and Susannah: 2001–2005: What Not to Wear era

 They gained recognition for their work on the show and won a Royal Television Society Award in 2002 in the category of best factual presenter.
-They have also given different celebrities makeovers which include Jeremy Clarkson, Lesley Joseph, Jo Brand, Sophie Raworth and Ingrid Tarrant.
+They have also given different celebrities makeovers which include Jeremy Clarkson, Lesley Joseph, Jo Brand, Sophie Raworth, and Ingrid Tarrant.
 Woodall and Constantine became the faces of Nescafé in 2003.
 After success with the ratings on BBC Two, their programme was promoted to the more mainstream BBC One in 2004.

 Together, they have written several successful fashion books, starting with the book What Not to Wear in 2001, which made sales worth £8.7 million.
-The book which stemmed from their fashion show of the same name, won them a notable British Book Award in 2003 for "The TV & Film Book of the Year" and outsold Jamie Oliver and Nigella Lawson when sale figures reached a total of 670,000 copies."What Not To Wear is just what to buy".
-The Guardian.
-Retrieved 6 April 2007.
+The book which stemmed from their fashion show of the same name, won them a notable British Book Award in 2003 for "The TV & Film Book of the Year" and outsold Jamie Oliver and Nigella Lawson when sale figures reached a total of 670,000 copies.
 The book sold 300,000 copies in just fifteen weeks and was also selling 45,000 copies a week at one point.
 They then secured a £1 million book deal to produce three more of their fashion books, compared to the £10,000 advance they received for What Not to Wear.
 Their books have since become number one bestsellers in Britain and the United States and have been translated throughout the world, selling over 2.5 million copies.
 The books have also appeared on The Sunday Times bestseller list and The New York Times bestseller list.

 Woodall and Constantine appeared frequently as makeover experts on The Oprah Winfrey Show in America where they gave fashion advice and guidelines on how to improve an overall appearance through clothing, often using themselves to illustrate the correct clothing to wear and what not to wear.
 In 2005, Trinny and Susannah were the contemporary social commentators on the live BBC coverage of The Royal Wedding of Charles and Camilla.
 They also voiced a robot version of themselves in the science fiction series Doctor Who in the episode "Bad Wolf" in 2005, which saw the gynoids Trine-e and Zu-Zana presenting a deadly futuristic version of What Not to Wear.
 The robots were prepared to give Captain Jack Harkness a particularly gruesome makeover.
 Woodall and Constantine have appeared on Parkinson a total of three times, as well as numerous other chat shows.